-This guidance has been partially updated by PH41 Walking and cycling and PH44 Physical activity: brief advice for adults in primary care
+This guidance has been partially updated by PH41 Walking and cycling, PH44 Physical activity: brief advice for adults in primary care and PH54 Exercise referral schemes

 This guidance is for professionals in the NHS, local authorities and the voluntary sector.
 It focuses on four methods of getting adults to be physically active: